 When a child is born to a surrogate mother, a parental order transfers both legal parenthood and “parental responsibility” from the surrogate mother (and her husband, if applicable) to the commissioning parents.

-Section 54 of the Human Fertilisation and Embryology Act 2008 allows for (prescribed) couples to apply for a parental order, but not a single person.
+Previously, section 54 of the Human Fertilisation and Embryology Act 2008 only allowed (prescribed) couples to apply for a parental order – not a single person.
 The Government explained that, at the time, adoption was considered a more appropriate route for single people.
 The position has now changed following an amendment to the 2008 Act which allows single people to apply for a parental order.